Housing Authority of Asotin County

-Housing Authority of Asotin County is a Public Housing Agency in Clarkston, Washington that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of June 16th, 2019, Housing Authority of Asotin County has 1 waiting lists that are open now or opening soon.
+Housing Authority of Asotin County is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of September 27th, 2020, Housing Authority of Asotin County has 1 waiting lists that are open now or opening soon.

 The Housing Authority of Asotin County Housing Choice Voucher Waiting List is open indefinitely.

 Housing Authority of Asotin County serves Asotin County.

 |Housing Authority of Asotin County Housing Choice Voucher

 Open Housing Authority of Asotin County Waiting Lists

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.